-- a) A total of 160-176 credits for a student are required to be eligible to get an Undergraduate degree in Engineering (Major). - b) A student will be eligible to get an Undergraduate degree with additional Minor Specialization, if the candidate earns an additional 16 credits.
+- a) A total of 160-176 credits for a student are required to be eligible to get an Undergraduate degree in Engineering (Major). - Specialization, if the candidate earns an additional 16 credits.
 These could be acquired by completing the respective courses from the pool by the respective Program.
 (The courses could be through MOOCs also).
 The candidate will have liberty to go for minor from the discipline itself or from multidisciplinary options too.
-Even the candidate can go for double minors too.
+Even the candidate can go for double minors too. - c) A student will be eligible to get an Undergraduate degree with Honors, if the candidate earns an additional 18 credits.
+Out of these 18 credits, 15 credits will be against 5 different theory courses (3 credits each) pertaining to the Major Discipline while 3 credits will be

-- c) A student will be eligible to get an Undergraduate degree with Honors, if the candidate earns an additional 18 credits.
-Out of these 18 credits, 15 credits will be against 5 different theory courses (3 credits each) pertaining to the Major Discipline while 3 credits will be against an advance laboratory practice in the respective discipline of studies.
+- against an advance laboratory practice in the respective discipline of studies.
 These theory credits could be acquired preferably through MOOCs the title of - d) which will be well declared to the aspirants who will chose the same from the pool of courses. - e) A student will be eligible to get Undergraduate degree with Honors and Research, if the candidate, in addition to those 18 credits allotted to the Honors, earns an additional of 3 credits against an extra research project.
 Thus the total credits requirement for the Degree with Honors and Research will be 21.
 (As regards this extra project work, it is mandatory to be successful in publishing at least one research paper based on the research topic.)